Makinates/Fikayo-Infastructure/WK2/Task2/Readme.md

   sudo docker run -dp 127.0.0.1:3001:3000 --mount type=volume,src=todo-db,target=/etc/todos second-img
   ```

-  ## IMAGE OF BTH RUNNING SIMULTANEOULSY USING THE SAME VOLUME
+  ## IMAGE OF BOTH RUNNING SIMULTANEOULSY USING THE SAME VOLUME
   ![WORKING](./Assets/SIMULapp.png)

   Only drawback is you have to reload the page fo rthe second to get the updated todo list.